 Margin guide

-Learn how to use the Margin Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how selling price and cost turn into profit, profit margin, gross margin, and markup.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the Margin Calculator